Andrea Mapua at her internship at the University of Texas at Dallas Center for Brain Health

 TWU health informatics undergraduate student Andrea Mapua at her internship at the University of Texas at Dallas Center for Brain Health.

-Turn Big Data into Big Ideas with new TWU Informatics degrees
+Turn Big Data into Big Ideas with new TWU Data Science & Informatics degrees

-By introducing bachelor’s degrees in both informatics and health informatics, along with a brand-new master’s degree in informatics, TWU is responding to the needs of today’s employers.
-The university has added 39 new informatics courses, creating a multifaceted program with a total graduate/undergraduate portfolio of more than 70 courses.
+By introducing bachelor’s degrees in Data Science & Informatics and Health Informatics, and a master’s degree in Data Science & Informatics, TWU is responding to the needs of employers.
+The university has added 39 new Data Science & Informatics courses, creating a multifaceted program with a total graduate/undergraduate portfolio of more than 70 courses.

 By encouraging me to network with other female students and engage in conversations with supportive professors, TWU has given me the confidence I need to succeed in a traditionally male-dominated industry.
 Andrea Mapua, TWU health informatics alumna